 - Seizure or convulsions.

 Metastatic brain tumors tend to develop gradually, although severe episodes can occur.
-No matter what, it’s important to tell your doctor immediately so he or she can evaluate you and treat you early.
+No matter what, it’s important to tell your doctor immediately so they can evaluate you and treat you early.

 Treatable brain tumors